xbobekf/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/CachedSMT.md

 Finally, the `CachedSMT` class provides a `staging` method, which returns a new instance of `StagingSMT`.
 The `StagingSMT` class is used to stage changes to the cached data before they are persisted back to the underlying `SparseMerkleTrie`.

-The `CachedSMT` class is a key component of the `alephium` project, as it provides a caching mechanism that can be used to improve the performance of the `SparseMerkleTrie` data structure.
+The `CachedSMT` class is a key component of the `oxygenium` project, as it provides a caching mechanism that can be used to improve the performance of the `SparseMerkleTrie` data structure.
 The `SparseMerkleTrie` is used extensively throughout the project to store and retrieve key-value pairs, so the caching mechanism provided by the `CachedSMT` class is essential for ensuring that the project runs efficiently.

 Example usage: